 NSW Land and Housing Corporation is to prepare a Strategic Social Plan that will address the provision of services for residents on the site.
-The ISSHIA (Appendix 11 of EA) makes recommendations about identification of services required as part of the development.
-The Strategic Social Plan will provide greater detail on these services which is still to be determined.
+The ISSHIA (Appendix 11 of EA) makes recommendations about identification of services (including child and family services) required as part of the development.
+The Strategic Social Plan will provide greater detail on the location and number of these services which is still to be determined.